Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 Risks and Considerations

-Like any major surgery, double jaw surgery carries risks that must be carefully considered:
+Like any major surgery, double jaw surgery carries risks.

-- Numbness: Temporary or permanent lip/chin numbness (5-10% permanent risk)
+- Numbness: Temporary or permanent lip/chin numbness (5-10% permanent)

 - Swelling: Significant facial swelling for weeks to months

-- Pain: Manageable with medication but can be substantial initially
+- Pain: Manageable with medication but substantial initially

 - Jaw joint problems: TMJ issues post-surgery